OUR VISION is a world without animal suffering where all beings are treated with compassion.

 OUR MISSION is to advance the protection of all animals by empowering people to affect change through education, policy, and community action.

 HAP is committed to diversity, equity, and inclusivity.
-As such, all of HAP’s senior leadership and board of directors are CARE REDI certified through Companions and Animals for Reform and Equity (C.A.R.E.).
+As such, all of HAP’s staff and senior leadership are CARE REDI certified through Companions and Animals for Reform and Equity (C.A.R.E.).
 If you would like to know more, please visit their website here.

 Our Core Values